charlienguyen7/charlienguyen7/README.md

 ## Hello!
-I'm Charlie, an ECE + Robotics Honors student at the University of Texas at Austin.👋🦾
+I'm Charlie, an ECE + Robotics student at the University of Texas at Austin.👋🦾
 - 🔭 I’m currently working on developing a AI-Pose Detection Game Controller to emulate VR-gaming, but without the headset.
 - 📷 I also post engineering content on social media and have garnered over 2,000,000 views and 17,000 followers!
 - 📫 Feel free to reach out on Instagram (@charliengu_) or my email (charlienpersonal@gmail.com)